Call Today! Free Immediate Response (818) 781-1570

 Real Robbery Case Examples

-Our law firm has achieved many court victories for our clients facing any type robbery charges.
+Our law firm has achieved many court victories for our clients facing any type of robbery charges.
 We are aggressive in the defense of our clients and expert negotiators.
 Below are just a few examples of our courtroom victories:

 Robbery Acquittal - LAX Airport Courthouse